manoverboard/AndrewBoardman/colophon.md

     weight: 2

 ---
 Nothing comes easy.

 There are thousands of people that have directly and indirectly helped make this site, from my elementary school teachers to recent friends.
 Putting a value and weight on the causality and agency of any production is difficult.
-But, what the hell, and here's a short list.
+But, what the heck; below is a short list.

 I'm also including a list of some software and tools.
 This is a different site than most, in part because of the technologies behind it.